 - the Board of Education is solely responsible for the establishment and maintenance of compensation levels for the position of Superintendent of Schools.
-As elected school trustees, the Board is accountable to its public and therefore ensures that it adheres to proper human resources practices including statutory requirements with respect to executive and exempt staff compensation. - proposed salary range placement and compensation adjustments for all other executive and exempt positions in the district must be reviewed and approved by BCPSEA prior to implementation.
+As elected school trustees, we are accountable to our public and therefore ensure that we adhere to proper human resources practices, including statutory requirements, with respect to executive and exempt staff compensation. - proposed salary range placement and compensation adjustments for all other executive and exempt positions in the district must be reviewed and approved by BCPSEA prior to implementation.

-School District 85 (Vancouver Island North)
+School District 36 (Surrey)